m-r-urbanic/2-Porfolio-Web/README.md

 ## Credits

 Please see links to all code referanced or used and images used below.
 The header image and all images used to test belong to me.
+The images from gaming holidays belong to the respective game owners.

 Unordered list not aligning all the way to the left in a div, Stack Overflow, https://stackoverflow.com/questions/10972096/unordered-list-not-aligning-all-the-way-to-the-left-in-a-div